IDoCodingStuffs/python-doodles/freeform-log.md

 Seems the approach will look like filtering on intensity + 3-stage (spatial K-Means + slicing) instead.
 Promising results on axial *and* sagittal stacks
 Will need to see if it scales well to the rest of the dataset, not to mention actual training+inference performance, but good start on n=1

+## 7/24
+### 3 PM
+Random idea: When there is an extra axial set, use it in a 4th channel vs just discarding.
+If not, duplicate the existing axial there or leave blank